llm-bible/llm-bible.github.io/_publications/zhang2024should.markdown

 ---
 layout: publication
-title: Should We Fear Large Language Models A Structural Analysis Of The Human Reasoning System For Elucidating LLM Capabilities And Risks Through The Lens Of Heideggerx27;s Philosophy
+title: Should We Fear Large Language Models A Structural Analysis Of The Human Reasoning System For Elucidating LLM Capabilities And Risks Through The Lens Of Heideggers Philosophy
 authors: Zhang Jianqiiu
 conference: "Arxiv"
 year: 2024